-Reporting issuers are required to disclose significant positive and negative factors relevant to the estimate pursuant to subparagraph 5.9(2)(c)(iii).
-For example, if there is no infrastructure in the region to transport the resource, this may constitute a significant negative factor relevant to the estimate.
-Other examples would include a significant lease expiry or any legal, capital, political, technological, business or other factor that is highly relevant to the estimate.
-To the extent that the reporting issuer discloses an estimate for numerous properties that are aggregated, it may disclose significant positive and negative factors relevant to the aggregate estimate, unless discussion of a particular material resource or property is warranted in order to provide adequate disclosure to investors.
+Reporting issuers are required to disclose significant positive and negative factors relevant to the estimate pursuant to subparagraph 5.9(2)(d)(iii)=of NI 51-101.
+For example, if there is no infrastructure in the region to transport the resourceresources, this may constitute a significant negative factor relevant to the estimate.
+Other examples would include abandonment and reclamation costs, a significant lease expiry, theft and sabotage as discussed in section 2.7(7) of this Companion Policy, or any legal, capital, political, technological, business or other factor that is highly relevant to the estimate.
+To the extent that the reporting issuer discloses an estimate for numerous properties that are aggregated, it may disclose significant positive and negative factors relevant to the aggregate estimate, unless discussion of a particular material-resource or property or resources is warranted in order to provide adequate disclosure to investors.

-The cautionary language in subparagraph 5.9(2)(c)(v) includes a prescribed disclosure that there is no certainty that it will be commercially viable to produce any portion of the resources.
-The concept of commercial viability would incorporate the meaning of the word "commercial" provided in the NI 51-101 Glossary.
+The cautionary language in subparagraph 5.9(2)(d)(v) of NI 51-101 includes a prescribed disclosure that there is no certainty that it will be commercially viable to produce any portion of the resources.
+The concept of commercial viability would incorporate the meaning of the word "commercial" provided in the NI 51-